 Online Irrigation Seminars

-Available for purchase on IA’s new online store, these one-hour online seminars address the underlying how to’s of efficient irrigation and water management.
+Available for purchase on IA’s online store, these one-hour online seminars address the underlying how to’s of efficient irrigation and water management.
 Seminar topics are available for both turf and landscape and agriculture professionals and are worth one CEU each.

 Turf & Landscape Irrigation Topics